PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation: Experiments

 \xhdr{Evaluation Protocol} We evaluate responses using an external LLM-based judge (\gpt{}), following recent work on holistic evaluation of open-ended assistance.
 For each input, we generate responses from all compared models and ask \gpt{} to assign a quality score on a 0--5 scale, accompanied by a brief justification.
 The evaluation rubric emphasizes overall helpfulness, relevance, and the appropriateness of proactive guidance, rather than surface-level correctness alone.

 We report the mean quality score across samples ($\mu\text{Score}$) and the percentage of samples in which a model achieves the highest score (Win\%).
-Unless otherwise specified, evaluations consider complete responses rather than isolated factual accuracy, reflecting our focus on calibrated assistance.
+Unless otherwise specified, evaluations consider complete responses rather than isolated facts, reflecting our focus on calibrated assistance.